MarkPremier/sit725-2022-t2-prac4/README.md

-# sit725-2022-t2-prac2
+# sit725-2022-t2-prac3
-Tasks from Prac 2 of SIT725
+Tasks from Prac 3 of SIT725
-A simple calculator using Express and GET functions
+A simple web page